-In May 2009, Tess Schulman was implanted with the Essure medical device, a permanent female contraceptive, and subsequently developed severe adverse reactions that were irreversible and life changing.
-After a 6-year struggle to receive a correct diagnosis from a variety of specialists, she now uses her own health journey to raise awareness, share knowledge and help other patients who have been harmed by the device.
+In May 2009, certified paralegal Tess Schulman was implanted with the Essure medical device, a permanent female contraceptive, and subsequently developed severe adverse reactions that were irreversible and life changing.
+After a 6-year struggle to receive a correct diagnosis from a variety of specialists, she now uses her own health journey and legal experience to raise awareness, share knowledge and help other patients who have been harmed by the device.

 As a member of the Essure Problems group, she volunteers as a grassroots lobbyist in Washington D.C. and her home state of North Carolina.
 As a lobbyist, she emphasizes the need for rigorous science in clinical trials, improved post-market surveillance, manufacturer accountability and better communication between physicians and patients regarding informed consent about the risks versus rewards of devices like Essure.